 Plus, the Chase Freedom Flex℠ has ongoing value, thanks to a robust rewards program.
 Cardholders earn 5% cash back on up to $1,500 in combined purchases in bonus categories each quarter you activate.
 Enjoy new 5% categories each quarter!
 Plus, earn 5% cash back on travel purchased through Chase Ultimate Rewards®, 3% on dining and drugstores, and 1% on all other purchases.

 There is a 0% Intro APR on Purchases for 15 months, after which a 17.99% - 26.74% Variable APR applies.
 This is solid, but nowhere near as long as what the Wells Fargo Reflect® Card offers.

 If you want the best of both worlds, consider the BankAmericard® credit card, detailed below.

 Before applying for this card, you’ll want to check your 5/24 status.
 In short, the unwritten Chase 5/24 rule means Chase won’t approve you for any credit cards if you’ve opened five or more credit cards — from any issuer — in the past 24 months.

 Solid 0% intro APR period

-You can earn a $100 statement credit online bonus after making at least $1,000 in purchases in the first 90 days of account opening.
-Take advantage of this bonus to offset a big-ticket purchase while also enjoying the lengthy 0% intro APR.
+You can earn a N/A Take advantage of this bonus to offset a big-ticket purchase while also enjoying the lengthy 0% intro APR.

 The information related to the The Home Depot Consumer Credit Card and Lowe's Advantage Card has been collected by LendingTree and has not been reviewed or provided by the issuer of this card prior to publication.
 Terms apply.